JeremiahNgige/Delani/README.md

 ## Description

- Akan is a website to calculate and alert you your Akan name besides the day of the week your were born, given your gender and year, month, date of birth.
+ Akan is a website to calculate and alert you your Akan name besides the day of the week your were born, given your gender and year, month, date of birth.<br/>
      **link** [https://jeremiahngige.github.io/Akan/].

 ## Technologies Used